KSP-KOS/KOS/README.md

     THROTTLE			// Lock to a decimal value between 0 and 1.
     STEERING			// Lock to a direction.
+    WHEELTHROTTLE       // Seperate throttle for wheels
+    WHEELSTEERING       // Seperate steering system for wheels

 Other Bindings
 ==============

-    TARGET          // Set a target using it's name in quotes
+    TARGET          // Set a target using it's name in quotes TARGET:HEADING  // Gets the heading to the current target TARGET:BEARING  // Gets the bearing to the current target